Arlington National Cemetery: Tomb of the Unknown Soldier

 After each turn, the Guard executes a sharp "shoulder-arms" movement to place the weapon on the shoulder closest to the visitors to signify that the Guard stands between the Tomb and any possible threat.

 Twenty-one was chosen because it symbolizes the highest military honor that can be bestowed – the 21-gun salute.

 At each turn, the guard makes precise movements followed by a loud click of the heels as the soldier snaps them together.
 The guard is changed every half-hour during daylight in the summer, and every hour during daylight in the winter and every two hours at night (when the cemetery is closed to the public), regardless of weather conditions.

-A commemorative stamp was issued on November 11, 1922, the first anniversary of the first entombment picturing the Amphitheater.
+A commemorative stamp was issued on 11 November 1922, the first anniversary of the first entombment picturing the Amphitheater.
 It encompasses the original Tomb of the Unknown Soldier.
-The remains of an unidentified American soldier from World War I was entombed on Armistice Day, November 11, 1921, later covered in 1931 by a more elaborate marble sarcophagus.
+The remains of an unidentified American soldier from World War I were entombed on Armistice Day, 11 November 1921, later covered in 1931 by a more elaborate marble sarcophagus.

 Other memorials

 There are several memorials on the grounds of the cemetery.
 However, due to the lack of space for burials and the large amount of space that memorials take up, the U.S. Army now requires a joint or concurrent resolution from Congress before it will place new memorials at Arlington.

 Near the Tomb of the Unknowns stands the USS Maine Mast Memorial, which commemorates the 266 men who died aboard the USS Maine.
 The memorial is built around a mast salvaged from the ship's wreckage.
 The memorial served as the temporary resting place for two foreign heads of state or government who died in exile in the United States during World War II, Manuel L. Quezon of the Philippines and Ignacy Jan Paderewski of Poland.

-The Space Shuttle Challenger Memorial was dedicated on May 20, 1986, in memory of the crew of flight STS-51-L, who died during launch on January 28, 1986.
-Transcribed on the back of the stone is the text of the John Gillespie Magee, Jr. poem High Flight, which was quoted by then President Ronald Reagan when he addressed the disaster.
+The Space Shuttle Challenger Memorial was dedicated on 20 May 1986, in memory of the crew of flight STS-51-L, who died during launch on 28 January 1986.
+Transcribed on the back of the stone is the text of the John Gillespie Magee, Jr. poem "High Flight", which was quoted by then President Ronald Reagan when he addressed the disaster.
 Although many remains were identified and returned to the families for private burial, some were not, and were laid to rest under the marker.
 Two crew members, Dick Scobee and Michael Smith, are buried in Arlington.
-On February 1, 2004, NASA Administrator Sean O'Keefe dedicated a similar memorial to those who died when the Shuttle Columbia broke apart during reentry on February 1, 2003.
+On 1 February 2004, NASA Administrator Sean O'Keefe dedicated a similar memorial to those who died when the Shuttle Columbia broke apart during reentry on 1 February 2003.
 Astronauts Laurel Clark, David Brown, and Michael Anderson, who were killed in the Columbia disaster, are also buried in Arlington.